Skip to main content

 • ntro tenant create --data-platform <choice> declares the data-platform strategy.
 With managed-postgres, that’s all there is — Ntropii provisions and isolates the database.
 With snowflake or microsoft-fabric, the tenant binds to a config registered separately via ntro integration add, which is the moment Ntropii Tenant gets the customer credentials.

-• ntro workflow deploy copies the runbook to Ntropii Tenant, where it can actually execute against the data platform.
+• ntro workflow create --path ./runbooks/<slug>/ uploads the runbook bundle to Ntropii Tenant’s worker, where it can execute against the data platform.

 Configure environment